cosmostellar/awesome-computer-videos/README.md

 - [Juxtopposed: I Redesigned the ENTIRE Steam UI from Scratch](https://youtu.be/cDY2p1CTkPo)
 - [Juxtopposed: When Animators Become Web Designers](https://youtu.be/_8Zs_cVJAx4)
 - [Juxtopposed: I Redesigned Wikipedia JUST to MAKE IT MONEY](https://youtu.be/Bzj7u4Q5GG0)
+	- Reference for More Context: [Margins: Should You Donate to Wikipedia?](https://youtu.be/aXr4VqX8F48)

 ## Etc